mrezaei1367/road-network-api/README.md

 ```

 ## Test
-For executing the unit tests you just neet to:
+For executing the unit tests you just need to:
 Run `docker-compose up --build tests`